Diseases & Conditions > Breast Reconstruction

 It's also a good idea to talk with other women who have had mastectomies about their choices.
 Breast cancer support groups or even your doctor's office can put you in touch with other women.

 No matter what you think you might do about breast reconstruction, it's important to involve a plastic surgeon early on as a part of your health care team, even before the mastectomy.
 It's also important that you choose the right plastic surgeon.
 Your surgeon should be board certified by the American Society of Plastic Surgeons, have privileges at a local hospital and be trained in the technique you've chosen.
-To find a plastic surgeon in your area, click here.
+The American Society of Plastic Surgeons website can help you find a plastic surgeon in your area.

 The plastic surgeon can work with your breast surgeon to ensure that the mastectomy is performed in such a way as to provide the best possible outcome for later breast reconstruction.
 Plus, your general surgeon, oncologist and plastic surgeon should make a joint decision with you on whether immediate breast reconstructive surgery is appropriate given your medical history.
 Keep in mind that even if you are sure you don't want breast reconstructive surgery, you can always change your mind later—even years later—as long as you remain in good health.